Searching, Sampling and Aggregation

 significantTerms function emits a tuple for each term which contains the term, the score, the foreground count and the background count.

-The foreground count is how many documents the term appears in in the result set.
+The foreground count is how many documents the term appears in the result set.

-The background count is how many documents the term appears in in the entire corpus.
+The background count is how many documents the term appears in the entire corpus.

 The foreground and background counts are global for the collection.